sourcegraph/sourcegraph-public-snapshot/doc/getting-started/index.md

 ## What is Sourcegraph?

-Sourcegraph is a code intelligence platform that helps devs answer questions in their code by searching and understanding across their organization's code base.
+Sourcegraph is a code intelligence platform that helps devs answer questions in their code by searching and understanding across their organization's codebase.

 ## Who should use Sourcegraph?